Hermeian haloes: extreme objects with two interactions in the past: Results

-The concentration characterizes the density at the halo center, and the dark matter annihilation signal increase in approximate proportion to the cube of the concentration \citep{Newton}.
-Our analysis showed that over the mass interval, where there are enough haloes and the statistical errors are small, concentrations of Hermeians are almost 2 times higher than the concentrations of field haloes, and backsplash concentrations are one and a half times higher with respect to remaining field haloes (see Fig.~\ref{fig:Concentration}), in agreement with previous work on the backsplash and Hermeian populations in the Local Group \citep{Newton}.
+The concentration characterizes the density at the halo center, and the dark matter annihilation signal increases in approximate proportion to the concentration in the power of 2\footnote{This holds for concentrations in the range $c=4-100$ with the deviation below 40\%.} \cite{Newton}.
+Our analysis shows that over the mass interval where there are enough haloes such that the statistical errors are small, the concentrations of Hermeians are almost 2 times higher than the concentrations of field haloes, and backsplash concentrations are approximately 1.5 times higher with respect to the remaining field haloes (see Fig.~\ref{fig:Concentration}), in agreement with previous work on the backsplash and Hermeian populations in the Local Group \cite{Newton}.
+We find that double-backsplash haloes are nearly 2.5 times more concentrated than the remaining field halo population and 1.3 times more concentrated than the Hermeians.
+As we pointed out in Subsection \ref{sec:vel}, we expect that most of the double-backsplashers are indeed subhaloes on elongated orbits.
+Subhaloes have higher concentrations than field haloes, which explains why they have higher concentrations than the Hermeians.